 • Slowed or stagnant speech development.

-• Problems understanding your child's speech at 24 months of age; strangers having problems understanding your child's speech by 36 months of age.
+• Problems understanding your child's speech at 24 months of age, or strangers having problems understanding your child's speech by 36 months of age.

 • Not showing an interest in communicating.

-Also, talk to your health professional anytime you or another caregiver has concerns about your child's speech and language development or other problem that affects your child's speech or understanding of language, such as:
+Talk to your doctor anytime you or another caregiver has concerns about your child's speech and language development.
+Also talk to your doctor if you think there may be another problem that affects your child's speech or understanding of language.
+These problems may include:

 • Excessive drooling.